 Here's what the Amex Gold card currently offers:

 High initial bonus: 60,000 points for spending $4,000 in the first 6 months.

 Ongoing rewards: 4 points per $1 at U.S. supermarkets (up to $25,000 spent per year), 4 points per $1 at restaurants worldwide (plus takeout and delivery in the U.S.), 3 points per $1 on flights booked directly with airlines or on amextravel.com, and 1 point per $1 on all other purchases.

 Uber Cash: Receive Uber Cash each month up to a certain amount for orders with Uber Eats or rides with Uber in the U.S.

-Hotel Credit: Receive a credit statement on The Hotel Collection bookings with Amex Travel when you pay with your Amex Gold card.
+Hotel Credit: Receive a credit statement after booking a stay from the Amex Hotel Collection through Amex Travel.
+Keep in mind that in order to get the credit statement, you must pay with your Amex Gold card.

 Dining Credit: You can receive a statement credit each month when you dine at select qualifying locations and pay with your Amex Gold card (enrollment required).